James7304/sqa-maths/docs/intro.md

 National 5 Maths is designed to give you a solid foundation in essential maths concepts that you'll find useful both in everyday life and in future studies.
 By diving into this subject, you'll develop top-notch problem-solving skills and learn to think critically, which are invaluable no matter what path you choose.

-This resource aims to help students better understand and enjoy Maths!
+This website is a collection of tutorials that will take you through each topic in National 5 Maths.

 ## Course Content

-The course is split up into 6 main sections:
+The course is split up into 5 main sections:

-- Numerical Skills
-- Algebraic Skills
+- Numeracy
-- Geometric Skills
+- Algebra
-- Trigonometric Skills
+- Geometry
-- Statistical Skills
+- Trigonometry
-- Reasoning Skills
+- Statistics

 ## Course Assessment